You are in: Home » Software

 libcppsim

-libcppsim is a process-oriented, discrete-event simulation library written in C++, similar to C++Sim. libcppsim should be considered alpha-quality software.
-The full source code for libcppsim is released under the GNU GPL version 2.0 or later.
-This software is currently unmaintained.
+libcppsim is a process-oriented, discrete-event simulation library written in C++, similar to C++Sim/JavaSim. libcppsim should be considered alpha-quality software. libcppsim is free software and is released under the terms of the GNU GPL version 2 or later.

 umlPSI

 umlPSI (UML Performance SImulator) is a software tool for performance evaluation of UML specifications.
 It is able to derive a process-oriented simulation model from annotated UML specifications, execute the model and compute performance measures.
-More informations can be found on the publications page. umlPSI should be considered alpha-quality software.
-The full source code for umlPSI is released under the GNU GPL version 2.0 or later.
-This software is currently unmaintained.
+More informations can be found on the publications page. umlPSI should be considered alpha-quality software. umlPSI is free software and is released under the terms of the GNU GPL version 2 or later.

-This page was last updated on February 05 2012
+This page was last updated on September 09 2022 informativa sulla privacy